EterNomm/ManyAPI/README.md

 ```
 GNU General Public License 3.0

-A permissive license whose main conditions require preservation of copyright and license notices.
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications,
+which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
 ```